 Crowds & Costs

 Most holiday destinations this month are just below their July peaks in terms of crowds, and August is a popular month for both Swedes and international visitors to travel around the country.
-Swedes finish their summer holidays midway through August, though, meaning that the second half of the month sees the crowds lessen.
+Swedes finish their summer holidays midway through August, so the second half of the month sees the crowds lessen.
 Book accommodation and activities in advance this month, as demand is high.
 You'll be paying high-season prices wherever you go.

 Chat with a local specialist who can help organize your trip.